Pomeranian Husky: Dog Breed Profile and Information

 The Pomeranian Husky has a body length within a range of 10-15 inches and weighs between 15-30 pounds.

-They are of various colors, including tan, cream, orange, merle, red, brown, blue, black, and even white.
+They are of various colors: tan, cream, orange, merle, red, brown, blue, black, and even white.

-The weight and size of this dog breed are almost entirely dependent on their parents.
+This dog breed’s weight and size almost entirely depend on their parents.
 A Pomsky given birth to by a Pomeranian will differ in size from that birthed by a female Husky.

-Larger breeds of pomskies are the results of the Husky being the mother, while smaller breeds come from the Pomeranian.
+Larger pomskies breeds result from the Husky being the mother, while smaller breeds from the Pomeranian.

 Only the Teacup pomskies differ from the standard size measurements.
-They usually fall within the range of 7-10 inches in length and 5-10 pounds of weight.
+They usually fall within the range of 7-10 inches in length and 5-10 pounds in weight.

 Their variety in color and size is the primary reason any major Kennel club hasn’t recognized the Pomeranian Husky as a standard dog breed.